Ashokkedari/Data-Analytics-Repo/Churn_Analytics/README.md

 # Customer Churn Analytics Dashboard
-1. Short Description / Purpose
+1. Short Description
-The Churn Analytics Dashboard is a dual-layered Business Intelligence solution designed to analyze historical churn patterns and predict future customer attrition.
-By visualizing demographic data, service usage, and contract types, this project enables stakeholders to pinpoint high-risk segments and implement proactive retention strategies to safeguard revenue.
+This dashboard analyzes why customers leave and predicts which ones are likely to churn next.
+It helps businesses move from reactive fixes to proactive retention.

 2. Tech Stack
 The dashboard was built using the following tools and technologies:

-📊 Power BI Desktop – Core platform for data visualization and report orchestration.
+Power BI Desktop – Core platform for data visualization.

-📂 Power Query – Used for data cleaning, handling null values, and profiling customer data.
+Power Query – Used for data cleaning, handling null values, and profiling customer data.

-🧠 DAX (Data Analysis Expressions) – Developed complex measures for Churn Rate %, Predicted Churners, and dynamic ranking of states.
+DAX – Developed complex measures for Churn Rate %, Predicted Churners, dynamic ranking of states.

-📝 Data Modeling – Built a star schema to connect customer demographics, geographic data, and service subscriptions.
+Data Modeling – Built a star schema to connect customer demographics, geographic data, and service subscriptions.

-📁 File Format – .pbix for the interactive report and .png for documentation.
+File Format – .pbix for the interactive report and .png for documentation.

 3. Data Source
 The dataset consists of 824 total customers with detailed attributes including: